 MSc Programme in Biology-Biotechnology

 The course offers practical exercises aimed at acquiring new skills with regard to advanced methods in protein biochemistry.
 The techniques covered during the course address the analysis of binary protein-protein interactions as well as larger protein complexes.
-The students will gain experience in techniques like protein quantification, bimolecular fluorescence complementation in plant cells, blue native PAGE, free-flow electrophoresis, and protein-protein pull-down assays combined with mass spectrometry.
+The students will gain experience in techniques like protein quantification, 2-D Blue Native PAGE, biolayer interferometry, and protein-protein pull-down assays combined with mass spectrometry.
 In addition to hands-on experience, the course will provide theoretical background on protein biochemistry with special focus on protein complexes.